-- G. The Board shall issue a written order or resolution reflecting its decision, which shall be made at the hearing or at a meeting subject to the requirements of the Open Meetings Act.
-A copy of the permit shall be an attachment to that written order or resolution.
-The Board's decision shall be made within 60 days after the final hearing on the application is concluded. - H. Request for rehearing or findings and conclusions shall be considered as follows: - (1) Not later than the 20th day after the date of the Board's decision, an applicant or a party to a contested hearing may administratively appeal a decision of the Board on an application by requesting written findings and conclusions or a rehearing before the Board. - (2) On receipt of a timely written request, the Board shall make written findings and conclusions regarding a decision of the Board on an application.
+- H. Request for rehearing or findings and conclusions shall be considered as follows: - (1) Not later than the 20th day after the date of the Board's decision, an applicant or a party to a contested hearing may administratively appeal a decision of the Board on an application by requesting written findings and conclusions or a rehearing before the Board. - (2) On receipt of a timely written request, the Board shall make written findings and conclusions regarding a decision of the Board on an application.
 The board shall provide certified copies of the findings and conclusions to the person who requested them, and to each designated party, not later than the 35th day after the date the Board receives the request.
 The applicant or a party to the contested case hearing may request a rehearing before the Board not later than the 20th day after the date the Board issues the findings and conclusions. - (3) A request for rehearing must be filed in the District office and must state the grounds for the request.
-The person requesting a rehearing must provide copies of the request to all parties to the hearing. - (4) If the Board grants a request for rehearing, the Board shall schedule the rehearing not later than the 45th day after the date the request is granted.
-Any action by the Board on a request for rehearing shall be made at a Board meeting subject to the Open Meetings Act. - (5) The failure of the Board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request. - I. A decision by the Board on an application is final if: - (1) A request for rehearing is not filed on time, on the expiration of the period for filing a request for rehearing; or - (2) A request for rehearing is filed on time, on the date: - (a) the Board denies the request for rehearing; or - (b) the Board renders a written decision after rehearing. - J. An applicant or a party to a contested hearing may file a suit against the District under Texas Water Code § 36.251 to appeal a decision on an application not later than the 60th day after the date on which the decision becomes final.
+The person requesting a rehearing must provide copies of the request to all parties to the hearing.
+The Board must consolidate requests for rehearing filed by multiple parties to one contested case hearing, but only one rehearing may be held per application. - (4) If the Board grants a request for rehearing, the Board shall schedule the rehearing not later than the 45th day after the date the request is granted.
+Any action by the Board on a request for rehearing shall be made at a Board meeting subject to the Open Meetings Act. - (5) The Board shall make a final decision on the application not later than the 90th day after the date of the decision by the Board that was subject to the motion for rehearing.
+The failure of the Board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request. - I. A decision by the Board on an application is final if: - (1) A request for rehearing is not filed on time, on the expiration of the period for filing a request for rehearing; or - (2) A request for rehearing is filed on time, on the date: - (a) the Board denies the request for rehearing; or - (b) the Board renders a written decision after rehearing. - J. An applicant or a party to a contested hearing may file a suit against the District under Texas Water Code § 36.251 to appeal a decision on an application not later than the 60th day after the date on which the decision becomes final.
 A timely filed request for rehearing is a prerequisite to any such suit.